drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_HandlingUpdateMessages.md

 >**Note:** See [Getting Started](DemandDevGuide_GettingStarted.md) to learn how to register your webhook service.

-You can also request this information actively, by calling *GetRide* and *GetRideLocation*, and we recommend that you do this occasionally.
+As mentioned above, you can also request this information actively, by calling *GetRide* and *GetRideLocation*, and we recommend that you do this occasionally.
 However, it's inefficient to poll for this information frequently, and this is why Marketplace-initiated updates are useful, as they're sent only when a change has occurred.

 When you receive an update about a ride, you can choose how to convey this information to the end user (display it within your app, send an SMS, etc.).